 Ask a tradesman whether they prefer a sliding lock or auto-lock tape measure, and you’ll likely get an emphatic answer taking one side or the other.
 But we think both types have their pros and cons, which is why we aimed to include tape measures on this list that offer both a slide lock and auto-locking version.

 A sliding lock tape measure can still be great for one-handed use.
 Where these models shine is efficiency.
-Latch the tape measure onto your tool belt around hip height, pull out the tape to make a measurement and then let the blade retract itself while still sitting on your hip.
-Only a self-retracting blade enables this level of efficiency to move from measuring to the next step in your workflow, all while keeping your hands free and not missing a beat.
+Latch the tape measure onto your tool belt around hip height, pull out the tape to make a measurement, and let the blade retract itself while still sitting on your hip.
+Only a self-retracting blade enables this efficiency level to move from measuring to the next step in your workflow, keeping your hands free and not missing a beat.

-Several of the best tape measures have markings on both the topside and the underside of the blade.
+Several of the best tape measures have markings on both the blade’s topside and underside.
 Including markings on both sides adds versatility, both in the ability to make measurements in different orientations and to include more measurement scales on a single blade.

 Added versatility can also be found by selecting the right hook style that works for you.
 All tape measures will have a bottom hook with a small slot to attach to a nail or screw head.
 But some models include a hook that protrudes above the blade on top and/or with wings to each side.
 These features can be helpful when needing to latch the hook onto the edge of a workpiece and in different orientations.
 We also think it’s smart to consider buying a tape measure with a magnetic hook.